dutzi/poster/README.md

 ## deploy

-First, initialize a git repo in the "dist" folder
+First, initialize a git repo in the "dist" folder:

 ```bash
 $ mkdir dist